What is foster care?

 CASPA is looking for committed people who can offer a safe and stable home to children in need of foster care in the Northern NSW.
 If you have had experience with foster care, have worked with children or young people in a professional capacity, or even if you have no previous experience but feel you have the qualities needed, you could be just the person we are looking for.

 You do not have to be married, have children or own the house you live.
 However, foster children must be provided with their own bedroom.
 This is an essential criteria.

 There’s no such thing as the ‘perfect’ carer.
 However, patience, energy and a sense of humour can go a long way towards helping a foster child.

-It’s important to be a team player, knowing you will need to share the care of a foster child with other people, including caseworkers, teachers, medical professionals and the birth parents.
+It is important to be a team player, as you will need to share the care of a foster child with other people, including caseworkers, teachers, medical professionals and the birth parents.

 For more information about how you can join our caring community please fill the form below so we can get in touch with you as soon as possible.

 Thank you for your interest in becoming a foster carer.